Create Ceph Object Storage users#

 Open the

-custom resource for editing:kubectl -n pelagia edit cephdpl
+CephDeploymentcustom resource for editing:kubectl -n pelagia edit cephdpl -

 In the

-section, add new Ceph Object Storage users.
-For example:spec: objectStorage: rgw: objectUsers: - name: user-b displayName: user-a capabilities: bucket: "*" user: read - name: user-t displayName: user-t capabilities: bucket: "*" user: read
+spec.objectStorage.rgwsection, add new Ceph Object Storage users.
+For example:spec: objectStorage: rgw: objectUsers: - name: user-b displayName: user-a capabilities: bucket: "*" user: read - name: user-t displayName: user-t capabilities: bucket: "*" user: read -

 Verify that